 You might get a high temperature (fever) for a few hours after having this treatment.
 Tell your doctor or nurse if you have a fever.
 You may also feel you are not able to cope with the heat or hot weather, making you feel weak and tired or you may sweat a lot.

 Occasional side effects

-- hearing loss that usually gets better on its own after treatment has finished
+- a ringing or buzzing in your ears (tinnitus).
+Or you may have hearing loss that usually gets better on its own after treatment has finished

 Rare side effects

 These side effects happen in fewer than 1 in 100 people (less than 1%).
 You might have one or more of them.
 They include:

 - a second cancer some years after treatment

 - lipoma- this is an overgrowth of fat cells.
 This is not a cancer